samueljacobs98/app-s-e-t/README.md

 - SEO was optimised by following good practise within the HTML document.

 - Create React App was used to bundle and minify the app.

+- ESLint was used to ensure clean code was written and any unused code was noticed and removed.